 #3: The student will be able to think scientifically; this includes critical thinking / reasoning and explaining biological principles as well as analyzing and interpreting quantitative data sets.

 ATTENDANCE: You are expected to attend all lectures according to the schedule– attendance will be monitored.
 Sign in with your full first name and last name as listed on the class roster.
 Students who do not provide their full name will be marked as absent.
-Missing lecture classes without university approved absences will result in points subtraction from your Final grade.
+Missing whole or parts of lecture classes without university approved absences will result in points subtraction from your Final grade.
+Also, please note: if you miss 4 or more if class meets twice a week and 2 or more if class meets ones a week without an excused absence you may appear in the university ALERT system.
 Stay focused: turn off your cellphone and pack it away, be respectful to your classmates and the professor.
 Using a phone during the class without permission will be equal to an absence.
 Missing an exam/deadlines will be permitted only by prior arrangement.
 If the exam was missed without prior arrangement as an after the fact make-up will be allowed only by Faculty Notification Requests.
 (The information is located on the Dean of Student’s website: https://www.sfasu.edu/thehub/sos/notification-request )

 CLASS DISRUPTION: Class disruptions will not be tolerated because they detract from other students’ learning.
 As adults, students should be able to sit through class without disturbing others.